Collinformatics/MOCHA/README.md

 # MOCHA: Motif Orientation and Characterization for High-throughput Assays

 This bioinformatic analysis will analyze enzyme profiling data, and evaluate the specificity of an enzyme.

+Input data must be in a text file, with 1 substrate per line.

+- For an example of a correctly formatted file, see: exampleData.txt

 # Install Modules: